bbauska/ufo-mcdonald/README.md

 problem for twenty years, much as have a scattering of other scientists.
-In southern Arizona, during the period 1954-66, I interviewed, on a generally rather random basis, witnesses in such local sightings as happened to come to my attention via press or personal communications.
-This experience taught me much about lay misinterpretations of observations of aircraft, planets, meteors, balloons, flares, and the like.
+In southern Arizona, during the period 1954-66, I interviewed, on a generally rather random basis, witnesses in such local sightings as happened to come to my attention via press or personal communications.</p>

+<p>This experience taught me much about lay misinterpretations of
+observations of aircraft, planets, meteors, balloons, flares, and the like.
 The frequency with which laymen misconstrue phenomena associated with fireballs (meteors brighter than magnitude - 5), led me to devote special study to meteor physics; other topics in my own